Mirza-Reza/FPP/README.md

-# CRM-CFP
+# FPP
-## CRM to solve the Convex Feasibility Problem
+## finding common fixed points of firmly nonexpansive operators

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named